Code-Institute-Submissions/MoMo-says-project2/README.md

 ![Header](.png)

 Feature 11 - index.html > Theme buttons: three separate buttons allows users to interact with the interface design of the webpage by switching between three diffrent colored themes.
+The current or recently pressed theme is locally stored so when the webpage is refreshed or closed and reopened the recent theme will be loaded.
 ![Header](.png)